Visiting Borobudur Temple: Tickets, Sunrise Tours & Beyond

 Borobudur was built around 800 CE and with thousands of intricately carved relief panels and hundreds of awe-inspiring Buddha statues, it still stands out as an impressive architectural and artistic feat of human history.
 A stop-off at this ancient wonder is pretty much obligatory and will likely be one of the most memorable experiences of your trip to Indonesia.

-The temple appears to have been abandoned sometime in the 14th century, coinciding with the decline of Hindu power and the rise of Islam on Java.
-Borobudur was lost for hundreds of years, buried under thick jungle and volcanic ash until it was finally rediscovered in 1814.
+The temple appears to have been abandoned sometime in the 14th century, coinciding with the decline of Hindu power and the rise of Islam in Java.
+Borobudur was lost for hundreds of years, buried under thick jungle and volcanic ash, until it was finally rediscovered in 1814.

-If you’re wondering if Borobudur is worth visiting, it absolutely is.
+If you’re wondering if it’s worth visiting Borobudur temple, it absolutely is.
 And trust me when I say it is truly worth the trip to Java.

 Borobudur Temple Opening Hours

-At the time of writing, the Borobudur Temple Grounds are currently open daily from 6:30 am to 5:30 pm, while the Temple Structure is only open from Tuesday to Sunday (closed Monday) from 8:30 am to 5:30 pm.
+At the time of writing, the Borobudur Temple Grounds are currently open daily from 6:30 am to 5:30 pm.
+While the Temple Structure used to be closed on Mondays, as of July 2025, it is open from 8:30 am to 5:30 pm every day of the week.

 Borobudur Entrance Tickets